yuvaravii/End-to-End-MLOps-Bootcamp-Build-Deploy-and-Automate-ML-with-Data-Science-Projects/myFirstNewProject/readme.md

 - Common functions are used across different modules within the src folder, similar to the log function.
 - These are stored in `src/my_first_end_to_end_project/utils/common_utils.py`.

+## Handling yaml file
+- it is essential to use **BoxConfigError** while handling Yaml file, as they are handled more efficiently.
+- Use **ensure_annotation** decorator while using YAML file.